1. Defining your topic

 Material from other University of Auckland campuses

-If you have located material on Voyager which is available but held
+If you have located material on the Library Search which is available but held

-at another campus, use the Requests button in Voyager and fill in the
+at another campus, use the Requests Options in the Library Search.

 Material from outside the University of Auckland